neoinsanity/ontic/doc/index.rst

     ValueError: The value for "the_property" is required.
   >>> my_object['the_property'] = 'Some value'
   >>> ook.object_type.validate_object(my_object)

+For full coverage of schema definitions and usage details, see :ref:`getting-started-with-ook`.

 .. warning::
     The limitation to this approach is that **Ook** objects should not be